 - Mechanistic studies.
 Using CRISPR/Cas9-based technologies and coculturing systems to address cellular heterogeneity, Dr. Maia's team aims to target novel transcription factor candidates and noncoding elements of the genome to functionally validate their roles in drug sensitivity.
 Coupling a time-lapse culturing system, Incucyte, with advanced culturing systems using microfluidic devices allows the lab to test different drug combinations.

 Renal cell carcinoma, a type of kidney cancer, is one of the top 10 causes of cancer-related death.
-In primary and metastatic clear cell renal cell carcinoma, loss-of-function mutations have been found in the epigenetic regulator SETD2, a histone H3 lysine 36 trimethyltransferase.
+In primary and metastatic clear cell renal cell carcinoma, loss-of-function variations have been found in the epigenetic regulator SETD2, a histone H3 lysine 36 trimethyltransferase.

 A project led by Keith D. Robertson, Ph.D., aims to find new treatment options for people with kidney cancer by identifying gene networks dysregulated by reduced histone H3 lysine 36 trimethylation.